airsoftnorge/asn-market/_posts/001_featured/2022-07-06-sales-post-template.md

+---
+layout: post <!-- DO NOT CHANGE -->
+title: "Sales listing template" <!-- Example: WTS: LBT 6094M with pouches -->
+author: "staff" <!-- use only your assigned alias, lower-case only -->
+categories: featured
+tags: [featured] <!-- stick to existing tags, as far as possible -->
+image: /assets/graphics/ASN-PLACEHOLDER.png
+---

 <!-- The file name of your listing must follow a strict naming convetion:
 YYYY-MM-DD-sales-listing-title.md
 The date in the file name serves as the publishing date for the post.